Blueplate Lunch Counter and Soda Fountain: Menu

 The menu had American-style comfort food such as burger sliders, French toast, hot dogs, macaroni and cheese with bacon and mushroom, and pulled pork sandwiches, as well as ice cream floats with house-made sodas.
-The restaurant also served brisket pot roast, roasted chicken with mushrooms and buttered noodles, meatlof, Caesar salad, and chicken and dumplings.
-The meatloaf sandwich had lettuce and tomato, and was served with mashed potatoes.
+The restaurant also served brisket pot roast, roasted chicken with mushrooms and buttered noodles, meatloaf, Caesar salad, and chicken and dumplings.
+The meatloaf sandwich was served with mashed potatoes.
 When dinner service was added, evening specials included chicken pot pie and chicken-fried steak.

 Blueplate was among the city's only in-house soda fountains.
 The house-made syrups had cane sugar, natural flavors, and "offbeat" ingredients such as lemongrass and kaffir lime.
 Blueplate had "classics" like chocolate Coke as well as original drinks.
 The Chai Bomb had cardamom, cloves, ginger, anise, and black pepper, and the Hawaiian Sunset had strawberry soda with pineapple and coconut.
 The Eastern Connection had orange, ginger, and lemongrass, and the P.R.
 Nelson had anise, hibiscus, pepper, and cinnamon syrup with huckleberry ice cream.
 The Painted Desert had honey, pomegranate, and saffron, and the absinthe-inspired Toulouse Lautrec had anise, coriander, and mint.

 The diner also sold banana splits, egg creams, milkshakes, sundaes, a peach melba with marshmallow whipped cream, and coffee.
 Milkshakes were served in "traditional" ribbed glasses and used ice cream from Eugene-based Cascade Glacier; varieties included Chunky Strawberry, Frosted Orange (reminiscent of a creamsicle), and Arctic Chai, which had green tea ice cream and chai syrup.
 Brooks described the chocolate-filbert milkshake as "deep, thick and pebbled with nutty micro-bits".
 Blueplate also had seasonal options, including pumpkin pie and candy cane milkshakes.